Dr. Seuss Books Take 20 Years To Arrive, They Had Quite A Long Drive

 It’s certainly not the first time items have been lost and found years later at the post office.
 KJRH reports that a Bartlesville, OK post office has recently admitted to losing several days worth of mail.
 Residents were frustrated with the situation because their bills were being paid late, as earlier copies did not show up.

-A postal worker in Wisconsin recently was arrested for stealing more than $6,000 from greeting cards and gift cards.
+Also, according to a previous Inquisitr article, a postal worker in Wisconsin was recently arrested for stealing more than $6,000 from greeting cards and gift cards.
 She would filter mail with gift cards, checks, and cash, put them in her post office sack, open them, and steal the goodies inside.